Nutrunity

 Amongst other minerals including calcium, sodium, phosphorus, potassium and sulphur, magnesium form part of the macrominerals.
 While minerals such as: boron, chromium, copper, iron, manganese, selenium and zinc are called trace minerals.

 To answer this simple question, it is important to understand how food is classified once it has been ingested.
 Minerals, together with Vitamins, form a group called micronutrients.
-Protein, fat and carbohydrate form a group called macronutrients.
+Protein, fat and carbohydrates form a group called macronutrients.

 The difference between a macronutrient and a micronutrient is simple: while both groups are essential to the optimal functioning of our body, macronutrients are indeed the nutrients we desperately need to survive – and for energy, calculated in calories --, and we need lots of it (A diet -- based on 2000 calories -- should include 50-55% Carbohydrate (261 grams), 20-30% Fat (65 grams) and 18-30% Proteins (91 grams) depending on individual needs and physical activity).
-Micronutrients have no calorific value and do not contribute directly to energy needs; therefore, vitamins and minerals cannot be quantified in such percentage, and their value is calculated in microgram (µg).
+Micronutrients have no calorific value and do not contribute directly to energy needs; therefore, vitamins and minerals cannot be quantified in such percentage, and their value is calculated in micrograms (µg).

 A macromineral should have a preponderant place in the diet (usually above 100 µg) and a trace mineral in infinitesimal quantity; although, It would be wrong to think that one is more important than the other.